San Leandro is Going Green

-EBCE also offers their Bright Choice service, which is priced 1% below PG&E rates and is approximately 5% more renewable energy than PG&E’s power.
-Customers who prefer to power their home or business with Bright Choice are welcome to do so, by choosing to Remain on Bright Choice.
-Take action by February 22, 2022,if you prefer to avoid automatic enrollment in Renewable 100.
+EBCE also offers their Bright Choice service, which is priced 3% below PG&E rates.
+Customers who prefer to power their home or business with Bright Choice are welcome to do so, by choosing to Choose Bright Choice.
 Customers who participate in CARE, FERA, and Medical Baseline programs will remain on Bright Choice service automatically, but can still choose Renewable 100.
 Customers can change their EBCE service or return to PG&E service anytime.

-EBCE and the City of San Leandro will send notices in March and April to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
+EBCE and the City of San Leandro sent notices to residents in March and April to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
+Notices will be sent to commercial accounts in August-October.
 To learn more about your electric service choices, please visit ebce.org/compare-plans-residential/ or ebce.org/compare-plans-business/ or contact EBCE’s call center at 1-833-699-EBCE (3223) during business hours (9 am - 5 pm on weekdays).

-EBCE will be hosting a series of webinars to review the basics about our service, and to answer any questions you have.
+EBCE hosted a series of webinars to review the basics about our service.
+You can watch the recordings here:

 East Bay Community Energy (EBCE) has been San Leandro's power supplier providing cleaner, greener, and more affordable choices for electricity since 2018.
 EBCE is a Community Choice Energy program, also known as Community Choice Aggregation, which allows public agencies to purchase electricity on behalf of their community members, instead of relying on PG&E to both procure and deliver energy.
 EBCE provides San Leandro with more local control over our sources of energy as well as resilience and efficiency programs.
 EBCE's Board includes one elected official from each member city, and San Leandro's appointee is Council Member Corina Lopez.